freedomofpress/securedrop/docs/onboarding.rst

-     The Journalist Interface allows journalists to download submissions from sources, but they are encrypted to the offline private key that is stored on the Secure Viewing Station Tails USB.
-In order for the journalist to decrypt and view submissions, they need access to a Secure Viewing Station.
+     The Journalist Interface allows journalists to download submissions from sources, but they are encrypted to the offline private key that is stored on the *Secure Viewing Station* Tails USB.
+In order for the journalist to decrypt and view submissions, they need access to a *Secure Viewing Station*.

-Determine access protocol for the Secure Viewing Station
+Determine access protocol for the *Secure Viewing Station*
 --------------------------------------------------------

 Currently, SecureDrop only supports encrypting submissions to a single